How to Send and Receive Faxes Online for Free

 Yes, it’s hard to believe, but there are still people out there who insist on using faxes, despite the fact that it would be much easier and quicker to send the information through email or some other means over the internet.
 Fortunately, if someone insisted on sending you a fax, or insists that you send them a fax, these days it can be done without having a fax machine.
 Once again, the internet comes to the rescue.

-First, if you need to send a fax, there are two services I recommend which will allow you to do so through their websites for free: MyFax.com and GotFreeFax.com.
-GotFreeFax.com doesn’t make the fax cover sheet into an advertisement for the service (see sample cover sheets below), making it my service of choice.
-However, you are limited to three pages per fax, so if you need to send something longer you may want to go with MyFax.com which will allows you to send a fax which is nine pages in length.
+GotFreeFax.com doesn’t make the fax cover sheet into an advertisement for their service (see sample cover sheet below), making it my service of choice.
+However, you are limited to three pages per fax, so if you need to send something longer, you may need to go with the second choice, MyFax.com, which will allow you to send a fax up to nine pages in length.
 Both services limit you to two faxes per day unless you pay for a premium account.

-GotFreeFax.com sample cover sheet:
+Below: GotFreeFax.com sample cover sheet.
+Click to enlarge.

 GotFreeFax.com Cover Sheet Example

-MyFax.com sample cover sheet:
+Below: MyFax.com sample cover sheet.
+Click to enlarge.

 MyFax.com Cover Sheet Example